Lime-Farms/Andromeda/README.md

   * cf_email: email used to register with Cloudflare
   * domain: Root domain name to create zone records against

+### `minecraft`

+Install, configure, and start a spigot minecraft server.

+This role has the following default variables:

+  * mc_difficulty: difficulty level for the server
+  * mc_gamemode: default gamemode for players
+  * mc_maxplayers: maximum amount of players
+  * mc_motd: message of the day when listing the server
+  * mc_mem: amount of memory (in gigabytes) to allocate for the server

 ## Playbooks